Miracle-Aligner/thematic_text_segmentation/README.md

 - `README.md`: Documentation for the project.
 - `__pycache__/`: Cached Python files.
-- `data/`: Contains the output files with topics.
+- `data/`: Contains the output files with generated topics.
 - `requirements.txt`: A list of dependencies to install.
 - `streamlit_app.py`: The Streamlit web application for interactive topic modeling.
 - `text_processor.py`: The Python script that processes text, creates topics, and saves the results.